cakephp/docs/en/appendices/2-1-migration-guide.rst

 - :php:meth:`AuthComponent::allow()` no longer accepts ``allow('*')`` as a wildcard for all actions.
 Just use ``allow()``.
 This unifies the API between allow() and deny().
+- ``recursive`` option was added to all authentication adapters.
+Allows you to more eaisly control the associations stored in the session.

 Helpers
 =======